broadinstitute/gnomad-browser/browser/help/topics/v4-browser-hts.md

       - `homozygote_count`: Number of homozygous alternate individuals in this genetic ancestry group.
     - `non_ukb`: Struct containing variant frequency information from the non-UKB subset.
 Includes same fields as above struct (`all`).
   - `faf95`: Struct containing information about the filtered allele frequency (FAF; 95% confidence interval [CI]).
-    - `grpmax`: Genetic ancestry group maximum (groupmax) FAF.
+    - `grpmax`: Genetic ancestry group maximum (grpmax) FAF.
-    - `grpmax_gen_anc`: Genetic ancestry group associated with groupmax FAF.
+    - `grpmax_gen_anc`: Genetic ancestry group associated with grpmax FAF.
   - `faf99`: Struct containing information about the FAF (99% CI).
 Contains same subfields as above (`faf95`).
   - `fafmax`: Struct containing information about the maximum FAF.
-    - `gnomad`: Struct containing information about the fafmax for all of gnomad for the joint exome and genome data.
+    - `gnomad`: Struct containing information about the fafmax for all of gnomad for the exome data.
       - `faf95_max`: Max FAF value for the (95% CI).
       - `faf95_max_gen_anc`: Genetic ancestry group associated with the grpmax FAF (95% CI).
-      - `faf99_max`: Max FAF(99% CI).f
+      - `faf99_max`: Max FAF(99% CI).
       - `faf99_max_gen_anc`: Genetic ancestry group associated with the max FAF (99% CI).
-    - `non_ukb`: Struct containing fafmax information for non-UKB subset.
+    - `non_ukb`: Struct containing fafmax information for non-UKB subset (exome data only).
   - `age_distribution`: Struct containing age distribution information for variant.
     - `het`: Struct containing age distribution information for individuals heterozygous for this variant.
 Structured to allow easy histogram creation.
       - `bin_edges`: Array containing the edges of each bin of the histogram.